IDDI’s 5 Year Plan

 - Leverage deep phenotyping programmes at PH specialised centres to inform and enrich new clinical trial designs based on patient subsets (“Personalised Medicine”).

-> - Explore acceleration potential of clinical trials to bring novel orphan drugs as soon as possible to this critically ill group of pulmonary hypertension patients.
+- Explore acceleration potential of clinical trials to bring novel or repurposed drugs as soon as possible to this critically ill group of pulmonary hypertension patients.

-> - Include the view of patients, regulators and nurses, and their advocacy groups.
+- Include the view of patients, regulators and nurses, and their advocacy groups.

 - To be recognised as a centre of excellence for free, in-depth scientific exchange of information and its timely utilisation in the field of pulmonary vascular diseases.